Ishaan-Rai09/NeuroSync-Updated/README.md

 - **Real-time Emotional Tracking**: Analysis of user messages to identify emotional patterns and provide targeted support.

+- **Crisis Detection**: Automatic detection of crisis situations with emergency contact integration

 To use the AI features, you need to:
-1. Set up the local LLaMA 3 instance
+1. Set up the local LLaMA 3.2 instance
 2. Configure the connection in the `.env.local` file
 3. Restart the application